The Burren & The Cliffs of Moher

 It’s brimming with life, but the word Burren actually comes from the Irish word ‘Boireann’, meaning ‘a place of stone’.
 And, it may be Ireland’s smallest national park, but the distinctive limestone pavements, majestic mountains and peaceful verdant valleys make it one of the most intriguing: both CS Lewis and Tolkien took inspiration from this magical place.
 The Burren’s ancient monuments including well-preserved ring forts, dramatic wedge tombs and caves, entice those with their hearts in the life of yesteryear.
 Its abundant wildlife attracts those celebrating the life of today.
 There aren’t many places in the world where you can spot an otter in an outdoor museum…but you can in the Burren.

-For further information on the Burren, the Burren and Cliffs of Moher Geopark, Burrenbeo and Burren Eco Tourism Network websites are excellent.
+For further information on the Burren & The Cliffs of Moher, the Burren and Cliffs of Moher Geopark, Burrenbeo, Burren Eco Tourism Network and The Cliffs of Moher websites are excellent.